Let’s explore the difference between orangery vs a conservatory?

 - Less expensive, size for size, than an Orangery

-Now you have an understanding of what an orangery and conservatory both are, here is what is universally agreed to be the difference between an Orangery and a Conservatory:
+Now you have an understanding of what an orangery vs a conservatory both are, here is what is universally agreed to be the difference between an Orangery vs a Conservatory:

 - An orangery uses more brickwork than a conservatory